How To Use Your Chamber Vacuum Sealer For Soft Air Packaging

 Certain chamber vacuum sealer manufacturers offer gas flushing as an extra feature which a new customer can avail by paying an extra amount on top of the purchase price to have the machine fitted with the kit.
 A few local companies with expertise in this type of work also offer this service at a reduced cost.
 However, taking this route can result in the annulment of any existing appliance warranty.

 The Sponge Test

-Before you start using the gas flush feature on storable products, its best to get an idea of the actual process and therefore it’s control attributes.
+Before you start using the gas flush feature on storable products, its best to get an idea of the actual process and therefore it's controlling attributes.
 So, for your first few tries, use a rectangular block of sponge to see the effects of reduced and alternative atmosphere packaging separately.

 Place the sponge block in a chamber-friendly vacuum pouch and position the bag inside the machine properly.
 Now, using the normal vacuum settings, perform the process to attain the ‘control’ result.
 Basically, what you’ll get at the end of this process is a bag that houses a flat sponge in it.

 Now, use a similar block of sponge for the next batch but this time set the desired gas flush level to 50%.
-If everything is working alright, you’ll see that as soon as all the oxygen is evacuated from the bag, the inert gas will be flushed in and the air let into the chamber immediately after.
+If everything is working all right, you’ll see that as soon as all the oxygen is evacuated from the bag, the inert gas will be flushed in and the air let into the chamber immediately after.
 When the chamber’s lid opens after the sealing process, you should ideally see a sponge having maintained most of its shape.

 Perform this step at variable levels of gas flush to see the after-effects on the sponge.
-After a few tries, you can then use what you have learnt so far to package food products.
+After a few tries, you can then use what you have learned so far to package food products.
 This is actually a very neat way of understanding gas flush technique without wasting food in the process.